tusharsonkamble30/SWYNEX-Data-Cleaning-Preparation/README.md

 - Merges can reorder rows, so keep an index column when order matters.

 ---
+## 10. License & Attribution

+- **Original dataset:** "Retail Store Sales: Dirty for Data Cleaning" by ahmedmohamed2003 on Kaggle, licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+- **Changes made:** the data was cleaned as described in this README (missing values recovered or flagged, data types corrected, and a `Data_Quality_Flag` column added).
+- **License of the cleaned data:** the cleaned dataset in this repository is an adaptation of the original and is shared under the same license, CC BY-SA 4.0.

 *Prepared as part of the SWYNEX Technologies internship, Task 1.* #SWYNEX